Vestue/glsl-shaders/README.md

 # glsl-shaders

-Experimental GLSL shaders created using https://www.shadertoy.com
+Experimental GLSL shaders created using https://www.shadertoy.com.
+The code examples in /shaders/ can be run by coping the code and compiling it in a new [Shadertoy](https://www.shadertoy.com) environment.

-The color palettes are created using [dev.thi.ng gradients](https://github.com/thi-ng/cgg)
+The color palettes are created using trigonometry based gradients with http://dev.thi.ng/gradients/.
+This can also be built locally through [their github repository](https://github.com/thi-ng/cgg).

 ## EPILEPSY WARNING :warning:
 The videos below contain strobing patterns that may trigger seizures for people with photosensitive epilepsy.
 Please be cautious before pressing play on any videos if you have a history of epilepsy or sensitivity to flashing lights.
-The code in /shaders/ will produce a strobing pattern once compiled.
+The code in /shaders/ will produce a strobing pattern once compiled and executed.

 ## Examples
 ### Breathing fractals